chainbound/fiber-docs/docs/use-cases.md

 ---
 **Fiber is accessible via API, facilitating seamless streaming and propagation of data across the Ethereum network**

-_Consequently, the need for deploying and maintaining individual full nodes is rendered unnecessary.
-By abstracting away the complexities of node infrastructure, Fiber simplifies the process of accessing_ **real-time data across Consensus and Execution layers.**
+_By abstracting away the complexities of node infrastructure, Fiber simplifies the process of accessing_ **real-time data across Consensus and Execution layers.**

 The distributed nature of the network allows for transactions to be processed and propagated **more efficiently than other services** (eg. RPC providers or mempool services) and single nodes.